Umarpreet-Kaur/Snake-Game-in-Java/README.md

 # Snake-Game-in-Java
-Created a Snake Game in Java
+Created a 2D Snake Game in Java
+Do checkout if you loved playing Snake Game :)